Pricing Strategy

 Here is the math nobody runs.
 A gap night at 40% off has to generate more than 40% of a full-rate night to break even.
 Discount-attracted guests are shorter notice, less committed, and higher risk on review damage.
 Your OTA ranking algorithms factor in average nightly rate, so a pattern of discounted gap nights drags your placement over time.

-At Geneva Lakes, the stay-length distribution shifted toward longer bookings in the first full year on Pacer.
-Pacer is willing to fill 1-night gaps at lower rates rather than leave them empty, but the bigger leverage is pushing longer stays at higher ADR.
+Pacer will fill a 1-night gap at a lower rate rather than leave it empty, but the bigger leverage is pushing longer stays at higher ADR so the gaps stop forming in the first place.
 Set a floor rate.
 Let that be your gap night price, not a number you discount from.
 Enable flexible check-in and check-out so you can capture guests who fit the gap without a deep discount.

 No competitive rate monitoring, ever